smurthas/CarND/project-003/Readme.md

 real world, I figured it would at least be a functional starting point for simulated autonomous driving (which it was).

+Here is [a video](https://youtu.be/pEzpXd7A1Zo) of it doing two laps on my 15 inch Macbook Pro.

 ## Network Architecture
 The network architecture is comprised of 5 convolutional layers followed by a flattening layer and then 3 fully connected layers, finally outputing a single